Wiener's lemma along primes and other subsequences: Introduction

-Sequences for which Wiener's lemma and the extremality of Dirac measures work well include certain polynomial sequences, the primes, certain polynomials of primes and certain return times sequences as will be shown below.
 As an application of the general results we shall prove among others the following, maybe at first glance surprisingly looking, facts.
-We denote by $p_n$ the $n^\text{th}$ prime. \begin{enumerate}[1)] \item The only Borel probability measures on $\T$ with $|\Hat\mu(p_n)|\to 1$ for $n\to \infty$ are the Dirac measures (Theorem \ref{thm:pol-primes-extr}). \item If $T$ is a (linear) contraction on a Hilbert space and $x\in H\setminus\{0\}$ is such that $|\sprod{T^{p_n}x}{x}|\to \|x\|^2$ as $n\to \infty$, then $x$ is an eigenvector of $T$ to a unimodular eigenvalue (Theorems \ref{thm:pol-primes-extr} and \ref{thm:GNgeneral}). \item If $T$ is a power bounded operator on a Banach space $E$ and $x\in E\setminus\{0\}$ is such that $|\dprod{ T^{p_n}x}{x'}|\to |\dprod{x}{x'}|$ as $n\to \infty$ for every $x'\in E'$, then $x$ is an eigenvector of $T$ to a unimodular eigenvalue (Corollary \ref{cor:primesgelfand}). \end{enumerate} We also relate our results to \emph{rigidity sequences} and discover a property of such sequences as a byproduct which appears to be new.
+Recall that $p_n$ denotes the $n^\text{th}$ prime. \begin{enumerate}[1)] \item The only Borel probability measures on $\T$ with $|\Hat\mu(p_n)|\to 1$ for $n\to \infty$ are the Dirac measures (Theorem \ref{thm:pol-primes-extr}). \item If $T$ is a (linear) contraction on a Hilbert space and $x\in H\setminus\{0\}$ is such that $|\sprod{T^{p_n}x}{x}|\to \|x\|^2$ as $n\to \infty$, then $x$ is an eigenvector of $T$ to a unimodular eigenvalue (Theorems \ref{thm:pol-primes-extr} and \ref{thm:GNgeneral}). \item If $T$ is a power bounded operator on a Banach space $E$ and $x\in E\setminus\{0\}$ is such that $|\dprod{ T^{p_n}x}{x'}|\to |\dprod{x}{x'}|$ as $n\to \infty$ for every $x'\in E'$, then $x$ is an eigenvector of $T$ to a unimodular eigenvalue (Corollary \ref{cor:primesgelfand}). \end{enumerate} We also relate our results to \emph{rigidity sequences} and discover a property of such sequences as a byproduct which appears to be new.
+As a consequence, we show that for a non-constant integer polynomial $P$ the sequence $(P(p_n))$ is not a rigidity sequence.
+We also discuss connection to \emph{strongly sweeping out sequences}, see the end of Section \ref{sec:extr}.